Thunder and Lightening

 “My mom’s car doesn’t work.”

 “What’s the matter with it?” asked Jerry as he examined the belts.
 He had brought belts just in case they needed to be replaced.
 The ones on the truck were old, but not too worn.
-Picking up the wrench, he loosened the bolt on the generator to replace them anyway.
+Picking up the wrench, he loosened the bolt on the generator to replace them any ways.

 “Shit, I don’t know.”